TriggerMail/service-setup-example/README.md

 # service-setup-example
-Some sample code/config for Python and Go
+Some sample code/config for Python and Go services